rpritr/ODS-Vaje/en/lab02/README.md

 ## 🏢 Scenario

-As a member of the IT department at **Digitera d.o.o.**, you’ve already helped build the company’s document library.
+As a member of the IT department at **Digitera Ltd.**, you’ve already helped build the company’s document library.
 Now, your task is to make the system more user-friendly by designing an **overview page** (dashboard) in SharePoint.

 This page will help employees quickly:
 - view important documents,